Bozar/OneMoreLevel/user/doc/railgun.md

 In move mode, you are an "at" symbol (@).
 Press arrow keys to move around.
 You cannot enter a grid that is occupied by a wall (#) or a devil (d).
 Moving 1 step costs 1 turn.
 When you move over and pick up a survial kit (?), you restore 6 turns and 1 charge of ammo.
 You have at most 24 turns and 5 charges.

-You cannot move to or away from a devil in a straight line if: (1) The devil is in your sight.
-(2) It can kill you the next turn (more details below).
+You cannot move to or away from a devil in a straight line if: (1) The devil is in your sight and is about to attack (more details below).
+(2) There are no other devils in between you two.
 (3) You can move aside or shoot back.

 In aim mode, your symbol is a number that shows your remaining ammo.
 Press arrow keys to shoot in a direction.
 Beware that the game does not prevent you from attacking a wall.
 You cannot shoot without ammo.
 You do not move when shooting.
 The action itself costs 1 turn and 1 charge.